Bhupesh-V/til/Miscellaneous/tech-writing-rulebook.md

 - Great writers unlock the ELECTRICITY of sight.
 They give their readers a pair of Magic Binoculars.

-- "Facts alone aren’t enough.
+- "Facts alone are’t enough.
 They’re too black-and-white.
 Readers yearn for stories, images, and anecdotes that make the information POP."

 ## Verbose thinking is necessary